ServiceStackApps/ReactChat/README.md

 which it does by looking at the same `config.js` it uses to maintain the list of installed JS packages.

-The gulp [useref](https://www.npmjs.com/package/gulp-useref) plugin allows us to markup our `default.html` starting page with rules of how we want our development resources packages for production:
+The gulp [useref](https://www.npmjs.com/package/gulp-useref) plugin allows us to markup our `default.html` starting page with rules of how we want our development references rewritten for production:

 ```html
 <!DOCTYPE html>